gabriel-ing/Quickstarts/SQL/CallingSQLStatements.md

 ```
 #### DBeaver

-Connections to IRIS is natively supported within the database client application [DBeaver](https://openexchange.intersystems.com/package/DBeaver).
+Connections to IRIS are natively supported within the database client application [DBeaver](https://openexchange.intersystems.com/package/DBeaver).
 The connection can be done with the JDBC connection string above.
 For more information, see [DBeaver officially supports InterSystems IRIS](https://community.intersystems.com/post/dbeaver-officially-supports-intersystems-iris).

 ### ODBC